tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 ---
 date: "2024-01-02"
-title: "What is the cost of a data breach in 2024?"
+title: "What is the Cost of Data Breach - Cost of Data Breach 2024 Report Data"
 image: "images/blog/cost-of-a-data-breach.png"
-description: "Learn about how much a data breach can cost your organization & how to mitigate the risk to protect your business."
+description: "Learn what is the direct cost of a data breach for companies.
+Discover how much can a data breach cost your company."
 author: "Breachsense"
-h1: "What is the cost of a data breach in 2024?"
+h1: "What is the Cost of Data Breach (Latest Research Findings)"
 intro1: "It's not easy to calculate the cost of a data breach, but the financial implications are becoming more apparent with the increasing number of organizations getting attacked."
+intro2: "That said, below, we've compiled various data points that will help you understand the cost of a data breach, and what financial implications a data breach might have on your company."
 draft: false
 ---
 According to the 2023 IBM [Cost of a data breach report](https://www.ibm.com/reports/data-breach), the average cost of a data breach hit an all-time high of $4.45 million.
 That's a 2.3% increase over last year's USD 4.35 million average and a 15.3% increase from the 2020 report (USD 3.86 million).